opnfv/pharos/docs/release/release-notes/specification/hardwarespec.rst

 * Disks: 2 x 1TB HDD + 1 x 100GB SSD (or greater capacity)
 * The first HDD should be used for OS & additional software/tool installation
-* The second HDD is configured for CEPH object storage
+* The second HDD is configured for CEPH OSD
 * The SSD should be used as the CEPH journal
 * Performance testing requires a mix of compute nodes with CEPH (Swift+Cinder) and without CEPH storage
 * Virtual ISO boot capabilities or a separate PXE boot server (DHCP/tftp or Cobbler)